mksaraf/kubernetes-lab-tutorial/content/apiserver.md

 ## Custom Resources
 Kubernetes APIs server can be extended by defining custom resources.
 To define a new resource type, we need to post a **Custom Resource Definition** object or **CRD** to the APIs server.
 The CRD object is the description of the custom resource type.
 Once the CRD is posted, we can then create instances of the custom resource by posting JSON or YAML manifests to the API server, the same we do with any other Kubernetes resource.

 In this section, we want to allow users of kubernetes cluster to run static websites as easily as possible, without having to deal with pods, services, and other Kubernetes resources.
-What we want to achieve is for users to create objects of type Website that contain nothing more than the website’s name and the source Git repository from which the website’s files should be obtained.
+What we want to achieve is to let users to create objects of type Website.

-When a user creates an instance of the Website resource, we want the cluster to spin up a new webserver deployment, a volume pointing to the Git reposistory, a configmap and expose it to the external through a service.
+When a user creates an instance of the Website resource, we want the cluster to spin up a new deployment, a volume pointing to the Git reposistory, a configmap and expose it to the external through a service with a single action.

-To make Kubernetew aware of a new custom resource type, we need to create the related CRD as in the following ``website-crd.yaml`` definition file
+To make Kubernetew aware of a new custom resource type, we need to create first the related CRD as in the following ``website-crd.yaml`` definition file

 ```yaml
 apiVersion: apiextensions.k8s.io/v1beta1